Close-up of a curled fern frond with sunlight in the background

 A person walking alone on a path during sunset with falling autumn leaves and a tree on the left.

-Conscious breathing — a doorway to yourself
+Conscious breathing.
+A doorway to yourself

 An exploration of what moves beneath the surface